pquentin/blog/content/2017-11-01_asynchronous_io_js_vs_python.md

 ## Threads to the rescue?

 To execute I/O bound requests concurrently, the solution is usually multithreading.
-This solves other solutions than performing I/O in parallel, because it also allow to run code in parallel on multiple cores.
+Multithreading actually solves other problems than performing I/O in parallel, because it also allows to run any code (not only I/O operations) in parallel on multiple cores.

 Anyway, what's important to us here is that all operating systems will suspend a thread that is waiting for I/O to allow other threads to get